GenieFramework/Genie.jl/README.md

 route(GET, "/api/v1/packages/:package_id", "packages#API.V1.show", with = Dict{Symbol, Any}(:is_api => true))
 ```

-See how you can "dot into" the module hierarchy to define for example API versioning.
+See how you can "dot into" the module hierarchy to define, for example, API versioning.

-## Channels
+## Web channels (over websocket)
 ...

 ## App server
-Genie uses `HttpServer.jl` as its internatal web/app server.
-The methods for starting the app server are available in the `AppServer` module.
+Genie uses `HttpServer.jl` as its internal web/app server.
+The methods for starting the app server (`start()` and `spawn()` are available in the `AppServer` module.

 ```julia
 julia> AppServer.spawn(8002)